The Development of Explosions in Axisymmetric Ab Initio Core-Collapse Supernova Simulations of 12-25 $M_\odot$ Stars: Results

 Development of convection in the gain region, through which matter is continually flowing, requires that a given fluid element spend enough time in the gain region, relative to the convective growth timescale, for a perturbation to be sufficiently amplified to resist being swept through the gain surface into the cooling layer. \citet{FoScJa06} found that the conditions for the onset of neutrino-driven convection requires that the quantity

 exceeds a value of about 3, where $R_{\rm gain}$, \Rshock, $\bar{v}_{\rm r}$, and \omegaBV\ are, respectively, the angle averaged gain radius, shock radius, radial velocity, and Brunt-V\"{a}is\"{a}l\"{a} frequency (unstable if positive).
 The quantity $\chi$ can be thought of as the ratio of the advection timescale, \tadv, to an average timescale for the growth of convection, \tconv.
 The exact value of $\chi$ signaling conditions favorable for the onset of neutrino-driven convection will depend on the magnitude and nature of the fluid perturbations.
 We evaluated $\chi$ numerically from Equation~(\ref{tadv_tconv}) for each of our models and plotted the results in Figure~\ref{fig:early}a.
 The convective threshold $\chi\approx3$ is reached for each model about 70~ms after bounce.
 Between 70 and 100~ms after bounce, $\chi$ rises to between 4 and 5 for the two less massive progenitors, but for the two more massive progenitors $\chi$ stays between 3 and 4, and in the case of B25-WH07 $\chi$ barely rises above 3.
 Thus, less massive progenitors should be more prone to the growth of neutrino-driven convection in the heating layer 70--100~ms after bounce than the more massive progenitors.
 That this is indeed the case can be seen in the entropy and radial velocity maps of the shocked regions at 85~ms after bounce (Figure~\ref{fig:entropy}).
 Convection is well developed in model B12-WH07 and is progressively less developed with increasing progenitor mass through model B25-WH07, where convective activity is barely discernible at 85~ms after bounce.
+As is apparent in Figures~\ref{fig:entropy}, \ref{fig:stream}, and~\ref{B12_B25_Entropy_250_tb}, there is a tendency for convective structures and plumes to lie preferentially along the symmetry axis.
+This is driven by the inability of convective cells and other fluid motions to cross the polar axis in axisymmetric simulations.
+Given our reflecting boundary conditions, motions transverse to the pole are canceled while radial motions remain, resulting in structures elongated along the pole.
+Thus the structures at the pole grow in scale more rapidly than their non-polar counterparts, which favors enhanced neutrino heating and a consequent more rapid growth in entropy.
+The growth in entropy at the pole does not occur in the absence of neutrino heating, and the preference for structure to grow more rapidly along the axis of symmetry goes away when \chimera\ is run in 3D.